 To marry in Jamaica, photo IDs plus proof of citizenship are required.
 Divorce and death decrees are also required as applicable.
 French Canadians need a notarized translated copy of all documents.
-Refer to your Certified Destination Wedding Specialist for more details.
+Check with your Certified Destination Wedding Specialist for more details.

 Travel Documents, Language & Currency